 North End Farmers Market

 Fresh to the farmers market scene this year is the North End Farmers Market.
 Located in the heart of Camp North End, this is the sister market of the South End Farmers Market at Atherton so you will find some of the same vendors.
-The producer-only market is home to 16 vendors with several other rotating ones who offer a variety of local produce, meats, seafood, eggs, honey, baked goods, cheese, sauces, and prepared foods.
+The producer-only market is home to several rotating vendors offering a variety of local produce, meats, seafood, eggs, honey, baked goods, cheese, sauces, and prepared foods.
 Some unique things you can find at this market include apothecary items, moringa-infused products, quail meat, and less common varieties of eggs such as quail, duck, goose, guinea, and turkey.
 Be sure to sign up for their weekly newsletters where they dish on vendors, products, and special events for the upcoming market.

 Wednesday: 4 p.m. – 8 p.m.

 Rosa Parks Farmers Market has moved to a new location located off of West Trade Street.
 A collaboration of the Mecklenburg County Health Department, A Males Place, and Historic West End Partners, the market offers a Zoom lecture series and food demonstrations to complement its offering of local fruits and vegetables.